ppenev96/fraud-detection-application/README.md

 ### Open Developer Tools and open Console tab

 ### Paste the following code there and Message will be shown when there is fraud application
-### If connection is established there will be message: "Connected to WebSocket!"
-### If paste is not allowed you can write in the console: "allow paste"

 let socket = new WebSocket("ws://localhost:8080/fraud-alerts");